CREW & PACER INFORMATION

 Please bring drop bags to bib pickup on Friday, August 26 from 3-7PM at Sisters Middle School.

 Please respect these GUIDELINES for drop bags.
 Race directors and volunteers are not responsible for your items.

-Drop bags will return to the finish when the aid station closes.
+Drop bags will return to the finish when the aid station closes and when the volunteers have a chance to get some much needed rest/sleep.
 Please don't ask us when drop bags will return to the finish as this is dependent on many variables.
-The aid stations above (with the exception of Rock Creek) are accessible by crew.
+The aid stations above are accessible by crew.
 If you want your drop bag(s) sooner, your crew can drive to them.

 NOTE: We do not ship drop bags after a race.
 If you forget to grab your bag(s), you are welcome to pick them up in Redmond, Oregon 1-2 days after the race has finished.

 Only 1 pacer may run with a race participant at any given time.